 Just like your iPad saves you massive amounts of time, allowing you to get more done and progress faster, so a computerized sewing machine will help you to make the most of your work time…provided you know how it works and also, depending heavily on the quality of your machine buy.
 Let’s cover the pros:

 The majority of computerized sewing machines provide you with a wider range of stitches compared to non-computerized types.
-Furthermore, they might allow you to have multi-directional or multi-motion stitching, which means that the machine in fact sews not only forwards but also sideways and backwards to help sew wide, elaborate designs.
+Furthermore, they might allow you to have multi-directional or multi-motion stitching, which means that the machine in fact sews not only forwards but also sideways and backward to help sew wide, elaborate designs.

-With a decent machine you will be able to load hundreds of motifs or more, look at them in 3D and modify colors, sizing and stitches with just a touch.
+With a decent machine you will be able to load hundreds of motifs or more, look at them in 3D, and modify colors, sizing, and stitches with just a touch.
 Your designs can be nicely stored in collections (we all love organizing our filing systems!), you can see how long it will take the machine to embroider a design, you can see how many stitches you’ve sewn and how many must still be done.
-The embroidery function is opening up a whole new vista of choice, personalization, fun, detail and creativity in your sewing that just wasn’t possible before!
+The embroidery function is opening up a whole new vista of choice, personalization, fun, detail, and creativity in your sewing that just wasn’t possible before!

 Sensors are invaluable…to say the least.
-How many times might you faff around for a half hour quite unaware that you’re busy doing something that’s quite detrimental to your project or your machine.
+How many times might you faff around for a half-hour quite unaware that you’re busy doing something that’s quite detrimental to your project or your machine?
 If you are running out of bobbin thread or top thread, a computerized sewing machine will send you an alert message visually on the touchscreen and/or an audible message to help remind you to remedy the condition right before you run out, seriously handy.